 In other words, she was thought of by many in Thailand as “not Thai enough”.

-Personally, I always felt sorry for her, as she is stupendously talented, incredibly beautiful, can actually perform a decent dance routine on stage, and would have probably had a massive career if she had launched it in America — the country where Young’s father was born and raised — and much more open-minded when it comes to what they will accept from their singers.
+Personally, I have always felt sorry for her, as she is stupendously talented, incredibly beautiful, can actually perform a decent dance routine on stage, and would have probably had a massive career if she had launched it in America — the country where Young’s father was born and raised — and a place much more open-minded when it comes to what they will accept from their singers.

 Fast forward a few years, though, and I was excited to hear Tata Young’s ‘Love Is The Law‘ featured on the Hollywood movie ‘Passengers‘ at the end of last year.
 The movie starred Jennifer Lawrence and Chris Pratt.